qouteall/immptl/docs/wiki/README.md

 ### Mod Compatibility?

 **Immersive Portals mod is incompatible with some mods.
-It's recommended to check [Known compatibility issues](https://github.com/qouteall/ImmersivePortalsMod/issues?q=is%3Aissue+is%3Aopen+label%3A%22Mod+Compatibility%22) before using this mod.** The small mods that don't touch inner game mechanics are likely to be compatible with ImmPtl.
+It's recommended to check [Known compatibility issues](https://github.com/qouteall/ImmersivePortalsMod/issues?q=is%3Aissue+is%3Aopen+label%3A%22Mod+Compatibility%22) before using this mod.** The mods that don't touch inner game mechanics are likely to be compatible with ImmPtl.

 **Any mod compatibility issue is NOT intentional.** The compatibility issues come from how the computer program works.
 If a mod is programmed upon the fact that only one dimension is loaded at client, that mod will break with ImmPtl.